markmandel/brute/README.md

 Brute doesn't store any data in a ref/atom, but instead provides you with the functions and capabilities for manipulating an immutable data structure that represents this ES system.
 This is particularly useful because:

-- How the entity data structure is persisted is up to you and the library you are using (although 9/10 times I expect it will end up stored in a single atom, and `reset!` on each game loop).
-- This gives you complete control over when state mutation occurs - if it occurs at all.
-Which makes concurrent processes much simpler to develop.
+- How the entity data structure is persisted is up to you and the library you are using (although 9/10 times I expect it will end up stored in a single atom, and reset! on each game loop), which gives you complete control over when state mutation occurs – if it occurs at all.
+This makes concurrent processes much simpler to develop.
-- You get direct access to the ES data structure, in case you want to do something with it that isn't exposed in the current API.
+- You get direct access to the ES data structure, in case you want to do something with it that isn’t exposed in the current API.
-- You can easily have multiple ES systems within a single game (sub-games).
+- You can easily have multiple ES systems within a single game, e.g. for sub-games.
 - Saving a game becomes simple: Just serialise the ES data structure and store.
 Deserialise to load.
 - Basically all the good stuff having immutable data structures and pure functions should give you.